RobbieRotten/obsidian/content/UTS Law Notes/Evidence Law Notes.md

         - (a) the evidence given by the witness in examination-in-chief is unfavourable to the party who called the witness, and
         - (b) the witness has an interest that is consistent with an interest of the cross-examiner, and
         - (c) the witness is sympathetic to the party conducting the cross-examination, either generally or about a particular matter, and
-        - (d) the witness’s age, or any mental, intellectual or physical disability to which the witness is subject, may affect the witness’s answers.
+        - (d) the witness's age, or any mental, intellectual or physical disability to which the witness is subject, may affect the witness's answers.
       - The factors in s 42(2)(a)-(c) allow a judge to disallow a question where there are reasons to believe that the witness is favourably inclined to the cross-examining party.
       - Arguably, s 42(2)(c) suggests that a question should be disallowed where there is a danger that the witness is unusually susceptible to suggestive questioning making the evidence unreliable.
       - Pursuant to s 42(3), the court is to disallow the question, or direct the witness not to answer it, if it is satisfied that the facts concerned would be better ascertained if leading questions were not used.
-      - Should be noted that s 42 does not limit the court’s power to control leading questions (s 42(4) refers).
+      - Should be noted that s 42 does not limit the court's power to control leading questions (s 42(4) refers).
     - The Rule in Browne v Dunn
       - An essential aspect of fairness in court process is ensuring that one party has the opportunity to answer the claims or allegations of another.
         - The opposing party must be put on notice of the case that they must answer.